When a scoring model is retroactively scored there are few exceptions.

 An alternative approach would be to score websites and or pages, but apply 0 points for visiting.
 Then, later, the points can be changed to a designated value, and upon re-calculating the scores, it retroactively applies the new point values up to the date the websites were first added to the Scoring model.

-For example: Three months ago you created a scoring model with website behaviors or you added website behaviors to an existing scoring model, but did not apply any points (0 points).
+Three months ago, you created a scoring model with website behaviors or you added website behaviors to an existing scoring model, but did not apply any points (0 points).

 You then recalculate the scores.
 Scoring then goes back to the point that the web tracking behavior was added and applies the new points for each contact.